therion23/KatanaHacking/USB.md

 - Lighting contains a large amount of subcommands, which are specified as the first byte of Data.

+#### Subcommand 0x04 - Set lighting pattern

+- Data (after subcommand) 0x00 0xNN 0xYY 0xZZ, followed by 7 patterns of 7 bytes each (see subcommand 0x05 below).
+Returns an error, and i am yet to get it working.

 #### Subcommand 0x05 - Get lighting pattern

 - Length 3, Data (with subcommand) 0x05 0x01 0xNN, where NN is the profile number.
 Returns 54 bytes of Data, where the first 3 match your query, followed by 0xYY and 0xZZ, followed by 7 patterns of 7 bytes each.
 YY is usually 0x07, possibly signifying the number of patterns to follow.
 ZZ is usually 0x00.